LostArrows27/anime-subtitle-player/README.md

 - [ ] Save user's settting in local storage
 - [ ] Add more feature for below video subtitle (next sentence, timeline, ....)
 - [ ] Add larger screen feature like the old template + fix speed button not working
-- [ ] Add dowload screenshot with sub or not sub
 - [ ] Drag subtitle height when under video
 - [ ] Add light and dark mode
 - [ ] Cleaner code (type and function position rearrange)